nalivayev/hump-yard/README.md

-# Hump Yard
+# Folder Monitor (Hump Yard)

 A file system monitoring daemon with plugin support for file processing.

 ## Description

-Hump Yard is a flexible file monitoring system that allows automatic processing of files when they are created in specified folders.
+Folder Monitor (formerly Hump Yard) is a flexible file monitoring system that allows automatic processing of files when they are created in specified folders.
 The system is built on a plugin architecture, making it easy to extend functionality.

 ## Features